spoorthy123-art/Colour-Blind-Community-Hub/README.md

 PROBLEM SOLUTION

 Develop a comprehensive website with a built-in community hub to address the challenges faced by color-blind individuals.
-The website can include the following:
+The website include the following:

 1. Resource Center:
    - Provide educational materials on color blindness, including guides, best practices, and information about tools like color-detection apps and simulators.